2008–09 Olympique Lyonnais season: Pre-season friendlies

 Lyon played a total of six friendly matches.
 Lyon opened up their pre-season on 12 July with a 3–2 victory over Nîmes in Albertville, near Tignes, the location of Lyon's pre-season camp.
 A week later, on 19 July, they traveled away to Bucharest to face Rapid București, which resulted in a 2–1 loss.
 They then took a trip to Belgrade to play against Partizan on 23 July.
 Lyon came out with a positive result, beating the Serbian side 3–1 with goals from Karim Benzema and Sidney Govou.
 They followed that victory up with another as they cruised to a 3–0 victory over Ligue 1 side Nancy in nearby Villefranche-sur-Saône.
 Their last friendly in the month of July would in turn be a 0–1 defeat to AS Monaco on July 29 in Annecy.
-Their final friendly match was the annual Trophée des Champions match.
-Since Lyon won both the league and the Coupe de France, they faced the club that finished in second place in Ligue 1 this past season, Bordeaux.
-The match was played on 2 August at Bordeaux's ground, the Stade Chaban-Delmas.
-After 90 minutes without a goal, Bordeaux defeated Lyon 5–4 on penalties to earn their first Trophée des Champions title, ending Lyon's streak of six-straight Trophée des Champions titles.